The Grand Canyon Visitor Center (on the South Rim by Mather Point.)

 The North Rim Visitor Center

 The North Rim Visitor Center Located adjacent to the parking lot on Bright Angel Peninsula, by the Grand Canyon Lodge.
 The North Rim Visitor Center has park and regional information, maps, brochures, exhibits, and a bookstore.
-Open mid-May to mid-October, from 8:00 a.m. to 6:00 p.m. daily.
+Open May 15 to October 15, from 8:00 a.m. to 6:00 p.m. daily.
 Interpretive programs are offered during the season.
 Public restrooms are located in back of the building.

 The North Rim Visitor Center is a great place to start your adventure on the North Rim of Grand Canyon National Park.